Best Easy Powdered Sugar Donut Holes

 This post contains affiliate links.
 Please read our disclosure policy.

-The Best Easy Powdered Sugar Donut Holes Recipe – delicious, easy classic powdered sugar donut holes that are so simple and quick, you’ll never buy them from a store again!
+My Best Easy Powdered Sugar Donut Holes Recipe is delicious, easy classic powdered sugar donut holes that are so simple and quick, you’ll never buy them from a store again!

 Don’t want all the extras in a recipe post?
 We provide a skip to recipe button in the top left corner, as well as a clickable table of contents, just below, to help make this page easier to navigate.